Inquiry Sessions for Prospective Applicants and Spouses

 - Must be between the ages of 31 and 59

 - If married, must be in a valid marriage under church law.
 Spouse must provide support and consent for the husband to enter the formation processes.

 - Must have completed the required Mysterium Christi Diocesan Institute: Catholic Basic Seminars or the equivalent education from an accredited Roman Catholic University or College.
 This is evaluated on an individual case basis.
-The required classes include: Introduction to Scripture, The Creed, Prayer and Sacraments, Catholic Moral Teachings
+The required classes include: Introduction to Scripture, The Creed, Prayer and Sacraments, Catholic Moral Teachings, and Introduction to Catechetics.

 - He will have demonstrated his ability to respond to needs for service and to enable others to do so.

 - Must be in dialogue with and have Pastor's endorsement.